xlwings/xlwings/docs/quickstart.rst

 Interact with Excel from Python
 -------------------------------

-Writing some values to Excel and adding a chart is as easy as:
+Writing/reading values to/from Excel and adding a chart is as easy as:

 .. code-block:: python